Travel.State.Gov > International Travel > Country Information > Belize International Travel Information

 Carry prescription medication in original packaging, along with your doctor’s prescription.

-The following diseases are also prevalent:
+The following diseases are also prevalent in Belize:

 For further health information, go to:

 Road Conditions and Safety: Road conditions in Belize range from two-lane paved roads to dirt or gravel tracks.
 Roads often lack markings, reflectors, and shoulders, which can contribute to cars overturning.
 Even in urban areas, most streets lack lane markings and contribute to chaotic conditions.
 Bridges on the major highways are often only a single lane.
 The Manatee Road (Coastal Road), leading from the Western Highway east of Belmopan to Dangriga, is mostly unpaved, easily flooded after storms and without services.
-Driving at night is discouraged.
+Driving at night is strongly discouraged.

 Roadside assistance can be difficult to summon as there are no public telephones along the road and emergency telephone numbers do not always function properly.
 While cell phone service is fairly reliable, reception in remote areas is spotty or non-existent.